 What is Peri-Implantitis?

 Dental implants for tooth replacement are often associated with a feeling of relief, a new-found confidence and renewal with a beautiful, healthy smile.
 While dental implants have a 95 percent success rate, there are some precautions to take to ensure a long-lasting, successful placement.
-One of the most dangerous conditions to watch out for with dental implants is peri-implantitis, a severe infection around an implant.Contact Us About a Free Consultation
+One of the most dangerous conditions to watch out for with dental implants is peri-implantitis, a severe infection around an implant.Schedule Your Consultation

 The Importance of Treatment

 Inflammation, redness, swelling, bleeding and pus are all warning signs that your implants may be at risk.
 Peri-implantitis is a disease that affects the gums and bone, which may lead to bone degradation.
 Without enough bone to support the implants, they are put at risk of failure and falling out.
 To protect your investment, Dr. Steven Van Scoyoc offers different treatment options, including the LAPIP® protocol.

 LAPIP® for Dental Implants